 Clearly, the title of this blog is a play on the phrase “It’s the Economy, Stupid” made popular by James Carville, a political strategist, who coined the phrase in ‘92 to keep Bill Clinton’s election campaign focused on the core issue of the day – the economy.
 He posted the phrase on a sign at campaign headquarters to remind his team that the economy had a broad impact on most aspects of daily life.
-I would argue that there is just as great a need to keep Operate front and center as you go through your journey of moving SAP to the Cloud.
+I would argue that there is just as great a need to keep SAP Operate front and center as you go through your journey of moving SAP to the Cloud.
 It too has a broad and significant impact across all aspects of your IT systems.

 It’s not all about Migrate

-At Lemongrass, we migrate, build, operate and innovate SAP on AWS.
+At Lemongrass, we migrate, build, operate and innovate SAP on Cloud.
 It’s all we do.
 A focused proposition through which I believe we deliver the greatest value for companies using those technologies.
 We do this for some fairly demanding large enterprise customers where SAP is mission-critical to their business.
 The sort of customer often referred to as a lighthouse customer or early adopter.